Horizon-Hosting/.github/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+## Repository Maintainers

+Every HRZN repository, will have an individual or group of maintainers.
+This will be specified at the top of the repository's README.md.
+If this is not stated, the repository is a shared responsibility between the HRZN staff.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our